brycewray/astro-site-legacy/src/pages/posts/2021/08/1Password-hits-fan.md

 The simple answer is that Electron makes for a lot "heavier" app where RAM and processing power are concerned, because it includes the Chromium browser and NodeJS, built in from the start, on top of whatever else it may offer.[^Terzi] For example, Microsoft's cross-platform [Visual Studio Code](https://code.visualstudio.com) dev tool is one of the more familiar Electron apps for nerds like me, and---while it's very good at what it does and, frankly, can do things it *couldn't* do without those Electron underpinnings---it also can tend to bog down what you're doing.
 And I find that happening on a computer with 64 GB of RAM, so I can only imagine what happens to more modestly configured computers.

-[^Terzi]: For a great explanation of the benefits and gotchas of Electron-based apps, see Federico Terzi's "[Why Electron is a Necessary Evil](https://federicoterzi.com/blog/why-electron-is-a-necessary-evil/)."
+[^Terzi]: For a great explanation of the benefits and gotchas of Electron-based apps, see Federico Terzi's “[Why Electron is a Necessary Evil](https://federicoterzi.com/blog/why-electron-is-a-necessary-evil/).”

 1Password's PR team tried to counter this anticipated anger by stressing, repeatedly, that performance wouldn't suffer because the new version is built also on the [Rust programming language](https://www.rust-lang.org/), but early users of the current beta version seemed unimpressed, if my reading of the "room" (namely, the collective of various 1Password-oriented blog posts and forum comments) is any good indicator.